nixys/nxs-go-telegram/README.md

 ### Commands

 It is a set of Telegram commands that can be used by users.
 Each `command` has the following properties:
-- `Name`: string, defines a command name (excluding leading '/' character).
+- `Command`: string, defines a command name (excluding leading '/' character).
 - `Description`: string, defines a command description.
 - `Handler`: function, determines a function that will be done when user execute appropriate command.
 Handler function does defined actions and returns a new state bot will be switched to.